-4. It manages a data grid, which are dynamically caching the data apart from partitioning & replicatingthe application data.
-It also manages and applies various business logics across the multiple servers of its cluster.
+4. It manages a data grid, which is dynamically caching the data apart from partitioning & replicating the application data.
+It also manages and applies various business logic across the multiple servers of its cluster.

 Q56) Tell something about the concept of Asymmetric clustering

 1. In this, all the logics which are related to a business are divided into simple panels for better understanding

 2. It cannot stand equal to a stateless server due to obvious reasons.
 Actually, it acts opposite to the same and always make sure of functionality.